JujuAdams/Scribble/latest/faq.md

 ### Scribble creates little hangs in my game when I draw lots and lots of text and it's making me sad :(

 Efficient text parsing is hard work in any language, but GML makes it even more strenuous.
 Scribble is about as fast as I can make it.
-The best thing to do to work around the text caching speed is to pre-cache large amount of text by using the [`.build()`](scribble()-Methods#buildfreeze) method.
+The best thing to do to work around the text caching speed is to pre-cache large amount of text by using the [`.build()`](scribble-methods?id=buildfreeze) method.
 I recommend pre-caching text during a loading screen or other such pause in gameplay.

 &nbsp;

 ### How do I adjust the height of a line break?

-All line breaks in Scribble - either forced line breaks using `\n` or natural line breaks caused by [wrapping text](scribble()-Methods#wrapmaxwidth-maxheight-characterwrap-regenerator) - derive their height from the "height" of the space character in the font currently being used.
-You can adjust the height of a line break by using [`scribble_glyph_set()`](Functions-(Font-Modification)#scribble_glyph_setfontname-character-property-value-relative) and targeting the space character (`" "`).
+All line breaks in Scribble - either forced line breaks using `\n` or natural line breaks caused by [wrapping text](scribble-methods?id=wrapmaxwidth-maxheight-characterwrap-regenerator) - derive their height from the "height" of the space character in the font currently being used.
+You can adjust the height of a line break by using [`scribble_glyph_set()`](font-modification?id=scribble_glyph_setfontname-character-property-value-relative) and targeting the space character (`" "`).

-If you'd only like to adjust the line spacing for a single text element, use the [`.line_height()`](scribble()-Methods#line_heightmin-max-regenerator) method instead.
+If you'd only like to adjust the line spacing for a single text element, use the [`.line_height()`](scribble-methods?id=line_heightmin-max-regenerator) method instead.

 &nbsp;

 ### I'm coming from version 6 and `scribble_init()` is gone.
 Where do I set my font directory now?

-You can set your font directory (relative to Included Files) by modifying the `SCRIBBLE_INCLUDED_FILES_SUBDIRECTORY` macro, found in `__scribble_config_macros()`.
+You can set your font directory (relative to Included Files) by modifying the `SCRIBBLE_INCLUDED_FILES_SUBDIRECTORY` macro.

-&nbsp;

-### I'm coming from version 6 and `scribble_set_box_align()` is missing.
-Where's it gone?

-That function was a pain in the arse from the very start and caused tons of unexpected behaviour that looked like bugs.
-It's been replaced by the [`.origin()`](scribble()-Methods#originx-y) method which hopefully will be more flexible and more easily understood!

 &nbsp;

 ### Can I send you donations?
 Are you going to start a Patreon?